Utshob: Plot

-In Shantinir area of Mohammadpur, Dhaka, Mobarak celebrates Eid on the roof of his community center along with his relatives.
+In the Shantinir area of Mohammadpur, Dhaka, Mobarak celebrates Eid on the roof of his community center along with his relatives.
 While performing on stage, he suddenly falls into the throes of death before he can finish the song.

 One year later, Jahangir, the narrow-minded younger cousin of Mobarak, is running a decorative business in Shantinir, intent on demolishing the community center.
 The residents of the area are annoyed at him and complain about his behavior and lifestyle, calling him "Khaishta Jahangir" (Rude/Ill-tempered Jahangir).
 Jahangir's nephew, who has permanently returned from London and whom Jahangir does not care about much, invites him to his house for Eid the next day, and gifts him a Punjabi.

 That night, mysterious events start taking place in Jahangir's house; he wakes up from a nightmare in which he sees Mobarak's spirit foretelling him about ghosts showing him his past, present and future.
-He then finds Chanchal Chowdhury in his house, claiming to be the "ghost of the Past" in the form of the actor.
-The ghost shows Jahangir's past life, starting from the death of his parents and shift to Mobarak's house, the death of his elder sister, then meeting a student named Jesmin whom he falls in love with and later marries, on the conditions that he allows Jesmin to continue studying and Jesmin takes care of his nephew Joy like a mother.
+He then finds Chanchal Chowdhury in his house, claiming to be the "Ghost of the Past" in the form of the actor.
+The ghost shows Jahangir's past life, starting from the death of his parents and shift to Mobarak's house, the death of his elder sister, then meeting a student named Jesmin with whom he falls in love with and later marries, on the conditions that he will allow Jesmin to continue her study and Jesmin takes care of his nephew Joy like a mother.